Everything You Never Knew About Your Pelvis

 1. The Bony Parts

-The “bony pelvis” (as we pelvic pros refer to it) is made up of your hip bones and your sacrum.
+The “bony pelvis” (as we pelvic pros refer to it) is made up of your hip bones (ilium is one hip bone, and ilia are two, for those of you playing Scrabble at home), and your sacrum.
 Your sacrum is the triangle-shaped bone at the bottom of your back, and it ends in your coccyx, which is the remaining tail parts of our mammalian heritage.
+Ever seen the movie Napoleon Dynamite??
+There's an AMAZING scene where "Grandma took a spill at the sand dunes...broke her coccyx."
+Possibly my favorite pelvic-related movie scene, ever.

-Your “hip bones” are actually three bones fused together.
+Anyhow...where was I??
+Your “hip bones”, or ilia, are actually three bones fused together.
 Those three bones are the ilia (the big wingy parts), ischium (sit bones) and pubic bones (front crotch bones).
+But I won't hold it against you if you simple refer to it as your hip bones and sit bones...and no one else will either :)

 2. The Pelvic Organs (Peritoneal Cavity)

-The small intestines (where food is broken down), large intestines (where poop is made), and bladder (where pee is stored) exist in all pelvises.
+The kidneys make pee, ureters carry pee to the bladder, the small intestine is where food is broken down, the large intestine is where poop is made, and the bladder is where pee is stored, are common to all pelvises.
 “Pelvic Viscera” is also a fancy term used to describe the organy-stuff that is in here.

 3. The Pelvic Muscles and Ligaments